Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Strategy:

-- Use the preparation minute to jot down keywords (not full sentences!)
+- Use preparation minute for keywords (not full sentences!)

-- Speak for the full 2 minutes—don’t stop early
+- Speak for full 2 minutes-don’t stop early

-- If you run out of content, elaborate on details or feelings
+- If running out of content, elaborate on details or feelings

 Part 3: Discussion (4-5 minutes)